-Before connecting your air supply, ensure the lift control valve is in the center (off) position.
-Connect your air supply to the quick connector at the 3-way air valve.
+Before connecting your air supply ensure the lift control valve is in the center (off) position.
+The valve lever is spring loaded to rest in the center position.
+Connect your air supply to the quick connector on the 3-position control valve.
 Maximum air pressure is 100 PSI.
 Note that air pressure is used to both raise and lower the cylinder.
 The following will enable you to adjust the height of the impeller or to install and remove your batch container: